cyberwani/fabric/README.md

 Fabric moves all templates (called views in fabric) into a subfolder within the theme directory.
 Moving the views into a subfolder keeps your theme directory more organized.

 Template redirection happens very early on in WordPress, before the theme is actually setup and read by WordPress.
-This is accomplished using a "must use" plugin in the /wp-content/mu-plugins directory called "FabricTemplateRedirection.php".
+This is accomplished using a "must use" plugin in the /wp-content/mu-plugins directory called "class-fabric-template-redirection.php".

 All the plugin does is filter the output of [get_template_directory](http://codex.wordpress.org/Function_Reference/get_template_directory).
 However this must be done in a mu-plugin because only mu-plugins are read early enough in the execution of WordPress to add our filter before get_template_directory() is called.

 The template redirection will attempt to auto-install itself on theme activation, and remove itself if Fabric is deactivated.
-If WordPress cannot write to the wp-content directory, you will need to copy the FabricTemplateRedirection.php file from /lib/activation and place it into the wp-content/mu-plugins directory (creating the folder if it does not exist).
+If WordPress cannot write to the wp-content directory, you will need to copy the FabricTemplateRedirection.php file from lib/core/activation and place it into the wp-content/mu-plugins directory (creating the folder if it does not exist).
 Template redirection is designed to not interfere with other themes in the event that it is somehow left in the mu-plugins folder after switching themes, however it should still be removed if not in use.

 ### Controller Hierarchy & Views